openstack/reno/doc/source/usage.rst

 versions on the branch, use the ``--version`` option (it can be repeated).

-Notes are output in the order they are found by ``git log`` looking over the history of the branch.
+Notes are output in the order they are found when scanning the git history of the branch using topological ordering.
 This is deterministic, but not necessarily predictable or mutable.

 Configuring Reno
 ================

-Reno looks for an optional ``config.yml`` file in your release notes directory.
-This file may contain optional flags that you might use with a command.
-If the values do not apply to the command, they are ignored in the configuration file.
-For example, a couple reno commands allow you to specify
+Reno looks for an optional ``config.yml`` file in the release notes directory.
+If the values in the configuration file do not apply to the command being run, they are ignored.
+For example, some reno commands take inputs controlling the branch, earliest revision, and other common parameters that control which notes are included in the output.
+Because they are commonly set options, a configuration file may be the most convenient way to manage the values consistently.

-- ``--branch``
-- ``--earliest-version``
-- ``--collapse-pre-releases``/``--no-collapse-pre-releases``
-- ``--ignore-cache``
-- ``--stop-at-branch-base``/``--no-stop-at-branch-base``

-So you might write a config file (if you use these often) like:

 .. code-block:: yaml